-Please submit your article via http://ees.elsevier.com/gca.
+Please submit your article via https://www.editorialmanager.com/gca.

-It is important that the file be saved in the native format of the wordprocessor used.
+It is important that the file be saved in the native format of the word processor used.
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
 When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
 If no grid is used, use tabs, not spaces, to align columns.
-The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier: http://www.elsevier.com/guidepublication).
+The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier).
 Note that source files of figures, tables and text graphics will be required whether or not you embed your figures in the text.
 See also the section on Electronic artwork.

 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

 Divide your article into clearly defined and numbered sections.
 Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, ...), 1.2, etc. (the abstract is not included in section numbering).
 Use this numbering also for internal cross-referencing: do not just refer to 'the text'.
 Any subsection may be given a brief heading.
 Each heading should appear on its own separate line.

 Essential title page information

 Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.
 You can add your name between parentheses in your own script behind the English transliteration.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
 Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.

-• Corresponding author.
-Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
+Clearly indicate the single person who will handle correspondence at all stages of refereeing and publication, also post-publication.
 This responsibility includes answering any future queries about the contents of the article by members of the scientific community.
-Ensure that the e-mail address and the complete postal address.
-Contact details must be kept up to date by the corresponding author.
+Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.
 GCA only allows one corresponding author to be identified

 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
 NOTE: The abstract should be limited to 500 words; 200-300 words is preferred.

 Collate acknowledgements in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research or writing of the article.
 In addition, authors should provide information on the sources of funding that supported the research, including the funding agency or foundation and, if available, the grant or award number.
 Funding provided to only one or a subset of authors may be indicated as such using the initials of the author(s), e.g., "(to XYZ)".

 Footnotes should be used sparingly and ideally not at all in GCA.
-If used, number them consecutively throughout the article, using superscript Arabic numbers.
-Many wordprocessors build footnotes into the text, and this feature may be used.
-Otherwise, please indicate the position of footnotes in the text and present the footnotes themselves separately at the end of the article.
+If used, number them consecutively throughout the article.
+Many word processors can build footnotes into the text, and this feature may be used.
+Otherwise, please indicate the position of footnotes in the text and list the footnotes themselves separately at the end of the article.
 Do not include footnotes in the Reference list.

 • Make sure you use uniform lettering and sizing of your original artwork.